I know what he's getting at. It's all too tempting to romanticise the messages, to separate them completely from the present.

 A few weeks ago I went to see the Tate exhibition of her drawings.
 As well as her sketches, the show included some of her collections of objects - from Russian postcards to hotel keys, squashed cans to a cast of Peter Sellers' nose.

-Whiteread (of the plinth on the plinth in Trafalgar Square, of concrete casts of a terraced house, and of a winding village of old dolls' houses) gets us as a society.
-I think.
-She's pinpointed our ambiguous relationship with memory.
+Whiteread (of the plinth on the plinth in Trafalgar Square, of concrete casts of a terraced house, and of a winding village of old dolls' houses) appears interested in our ambiguous relationship with memory.

-In conversation with Bice Curiger for Tate Etc, Whiteread likens drawing to writing a diary.
+In conversation with Bice Curiger, Whiteread likened drawing to writing a diary.
 This fits with the feeling you get as you walk round the rooms at the Tate.
 Peering into the vitrines feels very much like looking into Whiteread's mind.
 Or her memory.

 But in the interview, I was puzzled by her attitude towards collecting.
 Here are two quotes, one about her collection of dolls' houses and the other on how she regards postcards: